Alvi09/Refridge-A-Finder/README.md

 ```

 ## Project Description
 - Implemented an API to present data onto our website
--
+- Used Python's Flask to connect the back-end to the front-end (HTML, CSS, JAVASCRIPT)
+- Collaborated with a team of 3